 This page will provide some backgrounds on the history and design of pull tabs, in coherence with the dominant narrative which can be found in many other online and printed sources, like beer-can collector manuals and websites and some scientific papers and research posters.

 But first, are pull tabs archaeology?
-Sure tjey are, especially since they passed the age of fifty years.
-See this video from the Woodstock dig, 2019.
+Sure they are, especially since they passed the age of fifty years.
+See this video from the Woodstock dig from 2019, by Binghamton University.

 So what is a pull tab?